BEFORE YOUR TRIP

-An Ipod player for the docking station , hut shoes/slippers, You are welcome to bring in snow boots (we have some old boots if you forget to bring yours) and a towel/wash cloth for the sauna.
+Bring your phone for music, we have a bluethooth Bose speaker. hut shoes/slippers, You are welcome to bring in snow boots (we have some old boots if you forget to bring yours) and a towel/wash cloth for the sauna.
 If you like, bring some essential oils for sauna.
 We have power for Charging batteries, phones , etc. Bring your own connectors.

 3 are available to guests, however if you lose the radio you are responsible for replacement cost.
 We supply rechargeable power packs for these 3 radios.

 Each participant on one of our backcountry ski trips must bring rescue gear : a small personal UHF Radio, avalanche beacon – fresh batteries for both – a collapsible shovel and a probe, (we recommend collapsible probes over ski pole probes).
 A compass,Altimeter, and a GPS are useful tools to bring.

 We highly recommend groups bring at least one portable Sat phone ,and/or a “SPOT” device.Very useful in an emergency out in the field.